latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Chippewa Luce Mackinac Community Action Human Resource Authority.
+Chippewa Luce Mackinac Community Action Agency assistance programs.

-Residents of the Eastern Upper Peninsula of Michigan can turn to the Chippewa Luce Mackinac Community Action Human Resource Authority during their times of need.
-The non-profit coordinates resources for the low income.
-Assistance may be for emergency financial needs, job training, self-sufficiency and other expenses.
-The agency will also advocate on behalf of clients and deal with regional housing issues.
-They also offer direct services of the poor whenever possible.
+Residents of the Eastern Upper Peninsula of Michigan can turn to the Chippewa Luce Mackinac Community Action Agency during their times of need.
+The non-profit, also known as CLM CAA, provides resources for the low income.
+There is emergency financial help with bills or rent, job training, self-sufficiency and grants for other expenses.
+Find details below on the Chippewa Luce Mackinac Community Action Agency.
+They support Luce, Mackinac County, and Chippewa County.

-Community Action Human Resource Authority offers Weatherization services.
+Community Action Agency offers Weatherization services.
 This program provides free energy efficient improvements to houses occupied by owners.
 Tenants can also get help if their landlord approves it.
 The program addresses homes in Chippewa, Luce, or Mackinac Counties in Michigan.

-Many of the families for this weatherization program are senior citizens, single parents with children or disabled persons.
-The federally funded weatherization helps in reducing the energy consumption and bills of the low income.
+• Many of the families for this weatherization program are senior citizens, single parents with children or disabled persons.
+The federally funded weatherization helps in reducing the energy costs of the low income.
 A free energy audit is conducted and every qualifying household will be provided with one or more of the following.
 Free caulking and weather stripping, sealing of basement foundations and openings, extra insulation for walls or roof, Modifications or replacement to the central heating systems.

-As many know, it becomes difficult sometimes for low to moderate income homeowners to arrange for the extra funds to replace major systems and safety improvements for their home.
-The agency, using Community Development Block Grant Funds, has been talked with helping Eastern Upper Peninsula homeowners with unexpected repairs and to make their residences more energy efficient.
+• As many know, it becomes difficult sometimes for low to moderate income homeowners to arrange for the extra funds to replace major systems and safety improvements for their home.
+The agency, using Community Development Block Grant Funds, provides repair help to Eastern Upper Peninsula homeowners with unexpected repairs and to make their residences more energy efficient.

 Another option is the Home Buyer Purchase Program.
 It has been created to help low to moderate income families so that they can become homeowners in the not so distant future.
 It will fund the families and local residents with amounts up to five thousand dollars per family in down payments, closing costs and interest buy downs.
 Or CLMCAA may have government funds to pay for limited funds for repairs that are established by an HQS inspection.
 This program from Chippewa Luce Mackinac Community Action Human Resource Authority is available exclusively for Sault Sainte Marie neighborhoods.

-Food Assistance - Meals on Wheels offers nutritious, hot, free meals which are delivered daily for all those senior citizens who require contact and support as they are usually homebound or ailing.
+Food Assistance, including- Meals on Wheels, offers nutritious, hot, free meals which are delivered daily for all those senior citizens who require support as they are usually homebound or ailing.
 Another component is Congregate Meals Program.
 It is a nutritious meal program which is designed for the senior citizen population.
 People are made to assemble at congregation centers to have lunch and socialize in a group setting.
-Hundreds of people, including the disabled, get help per month from these Eastern Upper Peninsula locations.
+There is also information on local food pantries in Michigan for these and other counties.

-TEFAP, or the Targeted Emergency Food Assistance Program, is funded on both the state of Michigan and the federal levels.
-The emergency food assistance is provided on a quarterly basis to income-eligible people in the area, including Mackinac.
+CSFP, or the Commodity Supplemental Food Program, is funded on both the state of Michigan and the federal levels.
+The emergency food assistance is provided on an ongoing basis to income-eligible people in the area, including Mackinac.
+A major focus is on providing free commodities to seniors and children.

 Assistance from outreach will refer clients to various non-profit agency programs or to other agencies that can help with their specific problems.
 Outreach workers assess the needs of clients.